Senior Systems Analyst Salary

 Common Career Paths for Senior Systems Analyst

-Senior Systems Analysts who transition into an IT Senior Project Manager role may receive large pay increases as the latter position pays an average $112K per year.
-Senior Systems Analysts most often advance into Information Technology Project Manager and Information Technology Manager positions even though the median salaries are $2K lower and $10K lower, respectively.
+Senior Systems Analysts' salaries may rise greatly for those who assume a higher-end position such as an IT Senior Project Manager.
+The average IT Senior Project Manager brings home $112K per year.
+Senior Systems Analysts most often advance into Information Technology Project Manager and Information Technology Manager positions even though the median salaries are $3K lower and $11K lower, respectively.

 Popular Employer Salaries for Senior Systems Analyst

 Popular Skills for Senior Systems Analyst

-Senior Systems Analysts report using a deep pool of skills on the job.
+Survey takers working as Senior Systems Analysts report using a large range of professional skills.
 Most notably, skills in C++, Oracle, UNIX, and .NET are correlated to pay that is above average.
 At the other end of the pay range are skills like Microsoft Access, Microsoft Office, and Windows Operating System General Use.
-Those familiar with Microsoft Excel also tend to know SQL.
-Skill sets containing Microsoft Office also tend to include Project Management and SQL.
+Those proficient in Microsoft Excel are, more often than not, also skilled in SQL.
+It is often found that people who know Microsoft Office are also skilled in Project Management and SQL.

 Pay by Experience Level for Senior Systems Analyst